georggie/upc-sdm-first-lab/README.md

 Extract `XML` file from the [DBLP](https://dblp.uni-trier.de/) using [this](https://github.com/ThomHurks/dblp-to-csv) repository.
-Create a folder with the name of the value of an entry `DBLP_SOURCE` (look at `.env.example` file, default is `resources`).
+Create a folder with the name of the value of an entry `DBLP_SOURCE` (look at `.env.example` file, default is `resources`) inside the project directory.
 Move all files that are the result of parsing into that directory.
-After that run `extract.py` script (you will need to provide names of three files there).
-The result is two files (`journals.csv` & `conferences.csv`)
-that are placed in the same directory mentioned above.
+After that run `extract.py` script (you will need to provide names of three files there, be careful to mention .csv extension if you generated files with extension).
+The result is three files (`journals.csv`, `conferences.csv` and `reviews.csv`) that are placed in the same directory mentioned above.

-**Note**: Before going to the loading part move those two files to `/var/lib/neo4j/import` directory (for Linux).
+**Note**: Before going to the loading part move those three files to `/var/lib/neo4j/import` directory (for Linux).

 In order to instantiate/load a graph you need to run `python` script called `load.py`.
-After this step graph should be loaded.
+After this step graph should be loaded. **Note**: For the first part leave `neo4j.evolve()` in `load.py` commented.
+You will need it in the evolving part.

+**Extracting journal papers**:

+For extracting journal papers we used `output article` csv file.
+From this file we are deriving the new csv file with header: `author`, `title`, `pages`, `key`, `ee`, `journal`, `volume`, `year`.

+We are parsing the initial file line by line and when we encounter `journal/*` in a `key` attribute then we know that that row corresponds to the article that is published in journal.
+Rest of the attributes is trivially extracted.
+Additionally, we needed to add some extra attributes in order to completely align with task requirements, in this regard we tried to be minimalistic and we avoided randomizing the data except when that was unavoidable.

+So, in post-processing step, we are making a distinction between lead author and co-authors.
+Then using `textblob` library we derived the keywords based on the paper's title.
+Using `lorem` library we generated random text for paper's abstract.

+Finally, we are doing post data cleaning to make sure that all data is consistent.

+**Extracting conference papers**:

+For extracting confernece paper we used two files: `output_inproceeings` and `output_proceedings`.
+The key part of extracting is joining those two files based on the `crossref` attribute.
+After joining, we basically have extended information about every paper like conference or workshop where it was published, information about inproceeding, authors, edition of a conference, city, country, part of the year etc.

+After this step we are applying post-processing steps similar to ones we already explained above.

+**Generating reviews**:

+For every pair `Author` REVIEWS `ScientificPaper` we are generating random comment, final decision and additional information about author like university or company where he/she works in order to evolve our graph.

-A.3 Evolving the graph
+### A.3 Evolving the graph

+In order to evolve graph uncomment the line `neo4j.evolve()` inside `load.py`.
+In this part we are using `reviews.csv` generated in the previous step.

 ![graph-model-evolved](https://i.imgur.com/zNNiYpy.png)

+We destroyed `Author` REVIEWS `ScientificPaper` relationship and evolved it to `Author` DOES `Review` ON `ScientificPaper` FOR `Journal`
+| `Inproceeding` of a conference or workshop.